 - Diamond saws for slicing core or slabbing rock and mineral specimens

 - 3D visualisation room

 You must adhere to strict procedures when sampling core or cuttings, which will be explained by core library staff prior to your inspection.

 Non-destructive methods of sample analysis are encouraged.
 Destructive sampling is only permitted under certain circumstances.

-Analytical results and residual sample material, such as pulps, thin/polished sections, grain mounts, and unused sample material, are to be submitted to the South Australia Drill Core Reference Library within 6 months of sampling.
+Analytical results and residual sample material, such as pulps, thin/polished sections, grain mounts, and unused sample material, are to be submitted to the core library within 6 months of sampling.

 If you intend to use your own radiation-producing analytical equipment, e.g. hand held XRF, you need to be appropriately licensed (evidence required) and adhere to South Australian legislative requirements for the operation of ionising radiation apparatus.